1 General concepts

 the different modes and animations.
 That way you can get a complete recording of a gameplay from your pinball machine.

-5.3 Describing animations
+5.3 Describing animations (only goDMD)

 File format follows the standards for Property files in Java, so lines begin with “name” or Keys, follwed by an equal sign “=” followed by a value.